rmkrupp/cards/planning/rules.md

 5. A (2/1/1) attacks B (1/1/3) in attack mode.
 Card B is destroyed.

-Character cards can have abilities that are invoked like spell cards.
+Character cards can have abilities that are invoked like effect cards.

 Characters also have an HP mechannic.
-This is a separate reserve of points that can be lowered by status conditions or spells.
+This is a separate reserve of points that can be lowered by status conditions or effects.
 The character is destroyed if they lose all of their HP.

 Cards with non-zero attack have a RANGE attribute that determines how many